jh041/clip_alleles_from_SNPs/README.md

 # clip_alleles_from_SNPs
 Noisy alleles can get your SNP filtered from the data.
 Clip them first.
 Save the SNP!

-This script is for an R function that reads in a .vcf file of genotypes, calculates allele frequencies, identifies low-frequency alleles, and removes the allele from the site without deleting the allele.
+This script is for an R function that reads in a .vcf file, calculates allele frequencies from genotypes, identifies low-frequency alleles, and removes the allele from the SNP or indel without deleting the site.
 Genotypes of the low-frequency alleles are replaced with missing data, and a new .vcf is outputed.

 Imagine you have a trinary SNP with allele frequencies like this...